antononcube/Raku-LLM-Functions/README.md

 say &func('greek salad');
 ```
 ```
-# Ingredients:
-# - 1 large cucumber, diced
-# - 1 bell pepper, diced
-# - 1 red onion, thinly sliced
-# - 2-3 tomatoes, diced
-# - 1 cup Kalamata olives, pitted
-# - 1 cup feta cheese, crumbled
-# - 1/4 cup extra virgin olive oil
-# - 2 tablespoons red wine vinegar
-# - 1 teaspoon dried oregano
-# - Salt and pepper to taste
+# Certainly!
+Here's a classic recipe for a Greek Salad:
 #
+# ### Greek Salad Recipe
+#
+# **Ingredients:**
+#
+# - 4 ripe tomatoes, cut into wedges
+# - 1 cucumber, peeled (optional) and sliced into half-moons
+# - 1 green bell pepper, thinly sliced
+# - 1 small red onion, thinly sliced
+# - 200g (7 oz) feta cheese, cut into cubes or crumbled
+# - A handful of Kalamata olives
+# - 1 tsp dried oregano
+# - Salt and freshly ground black pepper, to taste
+# - 3 tbsp extra virgin olive oil
+# - 1 tbsp red wine vinegar or lemon juice
+# - Optional: fresh parsley or mint for garnish
+#
+# **Instructions:**
-# Instructions:
+#
-# 1. In a large salad bowl, combine the cucumber, bell pepper, red onion, tomatoes, and olives.
+# 1. In a large salad bowl, combine the tomatoes, cucumber, green pepper, and red onion.
+# 2. Add the Kalamata olives and feta cheese on top.
-# 2. In a small bowl, whisk together the olive oil, red wine vinegar, oregano, salt, and pepper.
+# 3. Sprinkle with dried oregano, salt, and freshly ground black pepper.
-# 3. Pour the dressing over the vegetables and toss to combine.
-# 4. Add the feta cheese on top of the salad.
+# 4. Drizzle the olive oil and red wine vinegar (or lemon juice) over the salad.
+# 5. Toss gently to combine all ingredients without breaking up the feta too much.
+# 6. Garnish with fresh parsley or mint if desired.
+# 7. Serve immediately with crusty bread or as a side dish.
+#
-# 5. Serve immediately or refrigerate for 1-2 hours to allow the flavors to meld together before serving.
-Enjoy your delicious Greek salad!
+# Enjoy your fresh and flavorful Greek salad!
 ```

 ### Positional arguments